Guar: Climate requirements

 Guar is drought-tolerant and sun-loving, but it is susceptible to frost.
-Although it can cope with little but regular rainfall, it requires sufficient soil moisture before planting and during maturation of seeds.
+Although it can cope with low but regular rainfall, it requires sufficient soil moisture before planting and during maturation of seeds.
 Frequent drought periods can lead to delayed maturation.
 On the contrary, excessive moisture during the early growth phase and after maturation lead to lower seed quality.
-Guar is also produced near to coastal areas in the Gandhidham region of Kutch, Gujarat, India.
+Guar is produced near to coastal areas in the Gandhidham region of Kutch, Gujarat, India.

 Soil requirements

 Cyamopsis tetragonoloba (L.) can grow on a wide range of soil types.
 Preferably in fertile, medium-textured and sandy loam soils that are well-drained, since waterlogging decreases plant performance.
-Guar grows best in moderate alkaline conditions (pH 7-8) and is tolerant of salinity.
-Its taproots are inoculated with rhizobia nodules, thus it produces nitrogen-rich biomass and improves soil quality.
+Guar grows best in moderate alkaline conditions (pH 7–8) and is tolerant of salinity.
+Its taproots are inoculated with rhizobia nodules and thus it produces nitrogen-rich biomass and improves soil quality.

 Cultural practices

 Cultivation areas

-Guar is grown principally in north-western India and Pakistan with smaller crops grown in the semiarid areas of the high plains of Texas in the US, Australia and Africa.
-The most important growing area centres on Jodhpur in Rajasthan, India where demand for guar for fractionation produced an agricultural boom as in 2012.
-Currently, India is the main producer of cluster bean, accounting for 80% production of the world's total, while the Rajasthan, Gujarat and Kutch regions occupy the largest areas (82.1% of total) dedicated to guar cultivation.
+Guar is grown principally in north-western India with smaller crops grown in the semiarid areas of the high plains of Texas in the US, Australia and Africa.
+The most important growing area centres on Jodhpur in Rajasthan, India, where demand for guar for fractionation produced an agricultural boom as in 2012.
+Currently [When?
+As of 2023?], India is the main producer of cluster bean, accounting for 80% production of the world's total, while the Rajasthan, Gujarat and Kutch regions occupy the largest areas (82.1% of total) dedicated to guar cultivation.
 In addition to its cultivation in India, the crop is also grown as a cash crop in other parts of the world.
 Several commercial growers have converted their crops to guar production to support the increasing demand for guar and other organic crops in the United States.

 Varieties

 Pusa Naubahar and Pusa Sadabahar.
-Seeds at the rate of 30 kilograms/hectare (9–11 lb/acre) are planted at a spacing of 45-60 x 20–30 cm (18–24 x 8–12 in) in February–March and June–July.
+Seeds at the rate of 30 kilograms/hectare (9–11 lb/acre) are planted at a spacing of 45–60 × 20–30 cm (18–24 × 8–12 in) in February–March and June–July.
 During the rainy season, seeds are sown 2–3 cm (~1 in) deep on ridges and in furrows during summer months.
 FYM is applied at the rate of 25 tonnes/ha (11.1 tons/acre).
 N, P2O5 and K2O recommendation for the crop is 20:60:80 kg/ha (18:53:71 lb/acre).
 Average yield is 5 to 6 tonnes/ha (2.2–2.6 tons/acre).
 Meager information is available for genetic variability in cluster bean addressing the qualitative traits (Pathak et al. 2011).